shupershuff/Diablo2RLoader/README.md

 If you have a 3rd Party Anti-Virus product installed and it kicks up a fuss, you may need to manually add an exception to the .\SetText\ folder location.

-Optional: If you don't trust me and want to build the .exe yourself you can do the following.
+Optional: If you want to build the .exe yourself you can do the following.
 1. Browse to the SetText Folder.
 2. In the Address bar (the part that shows the path of the folder you're in), click in this, clear out anything that's in it, type in cmd and press enter.
 3. This will open the command prompt with it set in the path of where you've saved the script.